bluealloy/revm/documentation/src/crates/revm/evm_impl.md

 # EVM Implementation

 This module implements the Ethereum Virtual Machine (EVM), a stack-based virtual machine that executes Ethereum smart contracts.
-The following methods are exposed through the `EVMImpl` struct.
+The following methods are exposed through the `Evm` struct.

 ## Methods